 - promote the safety and wellbeing of patients/clients and promote public trust and confidence and not to bring the profession into disrepute. - at all times seek your client/patient's consent to the procedure yourself rather than delegate that responsibility. - make sure patients/clients are given enough time and information before they decide whether to have an intervention.
-The consumer will decide what is 'adequate time and information', not the practitioner and you must make sure that patients/clients have the information they seek, request, want or need, including evidence-based written information that supports continuity of care and includes relevant information about the medicines or devices to be used and the benefits and risks associated with the use of the same. - consider your client/patients' psychological and emotional needs and whether referral to another, experienced professional colleague is appropriate. - refuse to perform treatments if you deem it not to be in the patient's/client's best interest and/or has the potential to cause significant physical, psychological or emotional harm. - refuse to perform treatments if you have grounds to suspect the patient's/client's presentation is coercive and not requested under their own volition'. - complete all necessary and required training before carrying out any treatment, at all times working within your scope of knowledge and competence, seeking advice, when appropriate, from a suitably qualified practitioner/supervisor. - you must not work beyond the limits of your competence. - act legally at all times and take particular care when considering informed consent-based requests for interventions on young people (16 and 17yrs) and usually not treat children under 16 yrs. of age, unless it is required for a medical reason (e.g. Laser for hirsutism) - See also the Appendix section relating to 'Making decisions - Younger Persons 16 - 18'. - market your services responsibly, without making unjustifiable claims about interventions, your qualifications, training and experience, trivialising the risks involved, or using unethical or irresponsible promotional tactics that might encourage people to make ill-considered and/or uninformed decisions.
-You must follow all guidelines from the ASA/CAP and the JCCP/CPSA. - maintain your registrations of professional and regulatory bodies as well as the JCCP/CPSA. - take part in nationally mandated audits and data collection. - take part in annual appraisal of your own practice and participate in peer review and supervision. - conduct satisfaction surveys of at least 20 patients annually and include the findings in your appraisal/revalidation documents. - have indemnity and liability insurance appropriate to the scope of your practice, including any training, assessment, oversight, managerial or other role you undertake. - Participate in regular and relevant continuous professional development activities (CPD).
+The consumer will decide what is 'adequate time and information', not the practitioner and you must make sure that patients/clients have the information they seek, request, want or need, including evidence-based written information that supports continuity of care and includes relevant information about the medicines or devices to be used and the benefits and risks associated with the use of the same. - consider your client/patients' psychological and emotional needs and whether referral to another, experienced professional colleague is appropriate. - refuse to perform treatments if you deem it not to be in the patient's/client's best interest and/or has the potential to cause significant physical, psychological or emotional harm. - refuse to perform treatments if you have grounds to suspect the patient's/client's presentation is coercive and not requested under their own volition'. - complete all necessary and required training before carrying out any treatment, at all times working within your scope of knowledge and competence, seeking advice, when appropriate, from a suitably qualified practitioner/supervisor. - you must not work beyond the limits of your competence. - act legally at all times and take particular care when considering medically informed and determined consent-based requests for interventions on young people (under the age of 18yrs)

+and not treat young persons under 18 yrs. of age for cosmetic purposes (fillers and injectable toxins), unless it is required for a medically diagnosed condition - See also the Appendix section relating to 'Making decisions - Younger Persons Under 18' - [as required and set down in the Botulinum Toxin and Cosmetic Fillers (Children) Act, 2021].

+- market your services responsibly, without making unjustifiable claims about interventions, your qualifications, training and experience, trivialising the risks involved, or using unethical or irresponsible promotional tactics that might encourage people to make ill-considered and/or uninformed decisions.
+You must follow all guidelines from the ASA/CAP and the JCCP/CPSA. - maintain your registrations of professional and regulatory bodies as well as the JCCP/CPSA. - take part in nationally mandated audits and data collection. - take part in annual appraisal of your own practice and participate in peer review and supervision. - conduct satisfaction surveys of at least 20 patients annually and include the findings in your appraisal/revalidation documents. - have indemnity and liability insurance appropriate to the scope of your practice, including any training, assessment, oversight, managerial or other role you undertake.

-Ensure that you practice from safe premises that accord with JCCP 'Safe Premises Standards' as defined on the JCCP website.
+- Participate in regular and relevant continuous professional development activities (CPD). - Ensure that you practice from safe premises that accord with JCCP 'Safe Premises Standards' as defined on the JCCP website.